ebertti/django-admin-easy/README.rst

 Mixin
 -----

-To help you to create a custom view on django admin, we create de MixinEasyView for your Admin Classes
+To help you to create a custom view on django admin, we create the MixinEasyViews for your Admin Classes

 .. code-block:: python

     from django.contrib import admin
     import easy

-    class MyModelAdmin(easy.MixinEasyView, admin.ModelAdmin):
+    class MyModelAdmin(easy.MixinEasyViews, admin.ModelAdmin):
         # ...

         def easy_view_jump(self, request, pk=None):